dapr/docs/howto/deploy-k8s-prod/README.md

 | --------- | --------- |
 | Limit: 4, Request: 100m | Limit: 4000Mi, Request: 250Mi

-*Note: Since Dapr is intended to do much of the I/O heavy lifting for your app, it's expected that the resources given to Dapr will enable you to drastically reduce the resoure allocations for the app*
+*Note: Since Dapr is intended to do much of the I/O heavy lifting for your app, it's expected that the resources given to Dapr enable you to drastically reduce the resource allocations for the application*

-The CPU and Memory limits above account for the fact that Dapr is intended to do a lot of high performant I/O bound operations.
+The CPU and memory limits above account for the fact that Dapr is intended to do a lot of high performant I/O bound operations.
 Based on your app needs, you can increase or decrease those limits accordingly.

 ## Deploying Dapr with Helm

 When deploying to a production cluster, it's recommended to use Helm.
 The Dapr CLI installation into a Kubernetes cluster is for a development and test only setup.
-You can find information [here](../../getting-started/environment-setup.md#using-helm-(advanced)) about how to deploy Dapr using Helm.
+You can find information [here](../../getting-started/environment-setup.md#using-helm-(advanced)) on how to deploy Dapr using Helm.

 When deploying Dapr in a production-ready configuration, it's recommended to deploy with a highly available configuration of the control plane: